As an undocumented or immigrant student, you have the right to a public school education and the right to apply to the college of your choice.

-But you may also face a number of legal, financial and practical challenges at you look for the right school.
-Online college may help to offset some of these challenges, or, at the very least, it can provide you with flexibility and convenience while you navigate a new courses, a new community, or even a new country.
+But you may also face a number of legal, financial, and practical challenges as you look for the right school.
+Online college may help to offset some of these challenges, or at the very least it can provide you with flexibility and convenience while you navigate new courses, a new community, or even a new country.

 Challenges Facing Undocumented Students

-- Undocumented students are usually not eligible for federal financial aid, and therefore must find alternate ways to finance a college education.
+- Undocumented students are usually not eligible for federal financial aid and therefore must find alternate ways to finance a college education.

 - Some states won’t admit undocumented students into community or public schools, which are often among the more affordable and accessible options.